 My blog is for mature women who want to travel solo but are afraid to risk it.
 There are always so many excuses in life about why you shouldn’t try something.
 But I suggest “why not?”
 What is the worst thing that could happen?
 Maybe you miss a train, lose a wallet or stay in a bad hotel.
 Guess what?
 You will survive it.
-But more importantly, you will accumulate memories that make you stronger, more invincible.
+But more importantly, you will accumulate memories that make you stronger, and more invincible.

 My idea to create a travel blog began germinating over 35 years ago when I started writing travel features as a freelance author.
-As a 25-year-old journalist, I had the opportunity to travel two years in a row to Europe.
+As a 25-year-old journalist, I had the opportunity to travel for two years in a row to Europe.
 I was able to get assignments to write about hideaways in small towns and big cities for a startup publication called Association Digest.
 The publishers’ goal was as grand as is indicated by this trade publication’s title.
-The publishers wanted to produce a magazine like Architectural Digest but for associations (instead of architects).
+They wanted to produce a magazine like Architectural Digest but for associations (instead of architects).

 I signed on to write for company stock instead of cash.
 Being young and (mostly) poor, this was probably not the wisest move but I wanted to be a travel writer.
-My next step was to contact five star hotels in France, Germany, Italy, Switzerland and the U.K. to interview their general managers and stay in their posh hotels (at a highly reduced rate).
+My next step was to contact five-star hotels in France, Germany, Italy, Switzerland, and the U.K. to interview their general managers and stay in their posh hotels (at a highly reduced rate).
 It was a crazy idea but it worked.

 My husband Bruce and I spent three weeks traveling through four European countries and sampling the best hotel accommodations and cuisine.
 Next year, we repeated the three-week writing/photography vacation in England and Scotland (with a side trip to Paris).
 Before we had our first child, we spent a week bicycling in the Netherlands.

 Fast forward 25 years.
 I am divorced.
 My children are now married.
 I run a publications firm but the dream is still unrelenting.
 I want to travel and write about what I see.
 So I created my Female Solo Trek blog.